 The Station considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.
 The University holds excess cash collected over cash disbursed for the station on demand and, accordingly, is considered cash and cash equivalents for purposes of reporting cash flows.
-Cash and cash equivalents on deposit with the University totaled \$128,140 and \$257,095 at June 30, 2015 and 2014, respectively.
+Cash and cash equivalents on deposit (deficit) with the University totaled (\$772,382) and \$128,140 at June 30, 2016 and 2015, respectively.